simonbengtsson/opinion/README.md

-Hage-DAT076
+Opinion
 ===========

-Social network for everything you hage.
+Social network for everything you have an opinion about.

+See documentation.pdf for more information.